 Presidential Juneteenth Proclamation

-(3) Invitation to attend the annual
+(3) Invitation to attend the

 Juneteenth Jazz Reconciliation & Healing Concert

 during the annual